 From: London, England

 This London area band that formed in early 1967 was more popular in Spain and Germany than in their home country of England.
-Original members included Tony Atkins (lead guitar), tony Judd (bass), Bill Chambers (organ) and brothers Colin (lead vocals) and Keith Forsey (drums).
+Original members included Tony Atkins (lead guitar), Tony Judd (bass), Bill Chambers (organ), along with brothers Colin (lead vocals) and Keith Forsey (drums).
 It wasn't long before they signed to the RCA label and issued their first single ('Samantha's Mine'), which became a #1 chart topper in Spain.
-Later in '67 they released the single 'Headin' For A Heatwave', which also became a Spanish #1 smash.
+Later in '67, they released the single 'Headin' For A Heatwave', which also became a Spanish #1 smash.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.

 (Original 45 Label: RCA Victor RCA 1753, A - October, 1968)